Clean-House-Jeju/Clean-House-Jeju/README.md

 <br/><br/>
 <h1>OSS Notice | Clean-House-Jeju</h1>
 <br/><br/>
-This application is Copyright © (owner name).
+This application is Copyright © (Clean-House-Jeju).
 All rights reserved.
 <br/><br/>
 The following sets forth attribution notices for third party software that may be contained in this application.
 <br/><br/>